liangkayla/cs390-final-project/lab/instructions.md

 ## Methods to Implement

-Fill in exactly these two function bodies in `gemm.go`:
+Fill in the implementation for these two functions in `gemm.go`:

 ```go
 func strategyPaperOptimal(X, A, B *mat.Dense, numGPU int) MLPResult
 func strategyPaperSuboptimal(X, A, B *mat.Dense, numGPU int) MLPResult
 ```

-The detailed algorithm is spelled out in the docstrings above each function.
+The detailed algorithms are spelled out in the docstrings above each function.
 Study `strategyNoSplit` as a reference.

-### Useful helpers (already implemented)
+### Helper methods (implemented)

+Many useful helper methods have already been implemented in the starter code.
+They have been defined below.

 | Function | Description |
 |----------|-------------|